yaksneumann/yaksneumann/README.md

 ### 💼 Professional Experience

-Currently working as a Frontend Engineer at **HiBob**, developing features for a globally-used SaaS product.
-Previously led frontend development at **ONE Technologies**, where I:

 - Built applications serving 3K+ users across multiple clients
 - Developed a PWA for Israel Postal Company that reduced processing time by 40%
 - Created hybrid apps used by 1K+ workers daily